-Desert Sands Charter School encourages parental involvement on throughout the school year.
-Our Parent Advisory Committee and English Learner Advisory Committee meets quarterly throughout the school year.
-The Parent Advisory Committee provides advice in planning, developing, implementing, and evaluating our school program.
-Parents and educational partners are encouraged to participate in the development of the Local Control and Accountability Plan, and they are asked to provide input on the progress of the LCAP throughout the year.
-Parents are notified by automated phone calls, webbased communications, flyers and phone calls from teachers and administrators.
-Parents may contact the school office at (661) 942-3357 if interested in attending.
-Parent Conferences, Back to School Night, Open House events, Awards Nights, and Community Events are also held during the school year to facilitate communication between parents, teachers, students, and community partners.
-Parents are encouraged to call and meet with their child's teacher as needed to support academic progress towards graduation.
+Other major events and opportunities offered by The School include Open House, Back-to-School Night, Student Awards Night, Community Events and Parent Conferences.
+Parents are notified about these engagement opportunities by automated phone calls, flyers, web-based communications and phone calls from teachers and administrators.
+Parents may contact the school office at 661-942-3357 if interested in attending.
+Parent Conferences, Back-to-School Night and Open House events are held during the school year to facilitate communication between parents, teachers, students, and community partners.
+Parents are encouraged to call and meet with their child's teacher as often as they like.